-The OnePlus Nord’s price-performance ratio makes it the best all-around budget smartphone you can find.
+The OnePlus Nord N10 5G is perhaps the best all-around budget smartphone you can find from a pure price to performance standpoint.
 Cramming in as much premium quality and performance as possible, all for a very modest budget price tag.

 The best budget smartphones